factopolis/factopolis/content/claims/trump-sweden-riot-death/_index.md

 ---
 title:
-  Sweden Had Riots and Deaths the Day After Trump Falsely Implied There Had Been a Terrorist Attack
+  Sweden had riots and deaths the day after Trump falsely implied there had been a terrorist attack
 summary: Riots in Sweden broke out two days later and there were no deaths.
 checks:
   - checker: new-york-times